calebpara/mosaicdao/README.md

 # MosaicDAO

 MosaicDAO is an experimental take on collaborative art curation.
-Through ownership of governance tokens, user can vote on proposals to modify a gallery, which functions as a modifiable NFT.
+Through ownership of governance tokens, user can vote on proposals to modify a gallery, which functions as a modifiable NFT. https://www.mosaicdao.xyz/

+Web3Jam Entry: https://showcase.ethglobal.com/web3jam/mosaicdao (Protocol Labs Best Decentralized Media Hack 2nd Place).

 ## Description